chershitha/olist-genai-agent/README.md

 Download the dataset from Kaggle – Brazilian E-Commerce by Olist and place all CSV files inside the /data directory Run the application: streamlit run app.py

+In the future, I plan to add Retrieval-Augmented Generation so the agent can reference product descriptions and reviews, integrate forecasting models for sales trends, and deploy the system on Streamlit Cloud.